US sets new daily record for number of vaccines administered, White House says - KION546

 With increases in vaccine supplies, states are opening eligibility to more adults to receive vaccinations.

-Minnesota, Connecticut, North Carolina, New Hampshire, Florida and California recently announced that adults of nearly all ages will be given the green light for vaccinations by mid-April.
+California, Connecticut, Florida, Minnesota, New Hampshire and North Carolina recently announced that adults of nearly all ages will be given the green light for vaccinations by mid-April.

 Six states have already expanded coronavirus vaccine eligibility to anyone 16 and older, according to a recent CNN tally, and at least 26 more plan to open up to people 16 and older by the end of April.